Little Simz discography

-The discography of British rapper, singer, and actress Little Simz consists of six studio albums, twelve extended play, four mixtapes, and numerous singles.
+The discography of British rapper, singer, and actress Little Simz consists of six studio albums, eleven extended plays, four mixtapes, and numerous singles.

 Her debut studio album, A Curious Tale of Trials + Persons, was released in September 2015.
 This release was followed by Stillness in Wonderland in December 2016.

 In March 2019, Little Simz released her third studio album, Grey Area, which earned widespread acclaim and was shortlisted for the Mercury Prize.
 Her fourth album, Sometimes I Might Be Introvert, released in September 2021, was hailed as her most ambitious work to date and won the 2022 Mercury Prize, along with the Brit Award for Best New Artist.

 She released her fifth studio album, No Thank You, in December 2022 to further critical praise, solidifying her position as one of the UK's most respected and innovative hip hop artists.

 Her sixth album Lotus was released on 6 June 2025.